shashankyld/Photo-SLAM/mybuild.md

 D. Try giving a host compiler flag while building OpenCV.
 E. Write down the learnings from the above tasks.
 ```

+10. I had clock skew error while building opencv.
+Tried downloading source from the official tags from git hub instead of click to download link mentioned in the documentation.